hoehermann/mpv-mpegts-truncate/README.md

 File is NOT completely rewritten/copied/muxed/encoded.
 File is edited directly on disk.

-Relies on provided tool fcollapse.
+Relies on fallocate as supplied with your system.
-fcollapse uses fallocate with FALLOC_FL_COLLAPSE_RANGE, which is only available on Linux 3.15 (or later) on XFS or ext4 (extent-based files).
+Uses fallocate with FALLOC_FL_COLLAPSE_RANGE, which is only available on Linux 3.15 (or later) on XFS or ext4 (extent-based files).
 See http://man7.org/linux/man-pages/man2/fallocate.2.html.